balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

         browser_manager = BrowserSessionManagerFeature()

 .. note::
-    Note that it is really important, that the child VDevice class has the same name that is given in the parent feature class!
-Otherwise the child VDevice will be interpreted as a new VDevice!
+    Note that it is really important, that the child vDevice class has the same name that is given in the parent feature class!
+Otherwise the child vDevice will be interpreted as a new vDevice!
 In this case this will produce an exception because Balder only allows the redefining of inner devices by overwriting them all on one class level.

 In a few moments, we will create a new feature class ``InternalWebpageFeature`` that should return some constant values about the server (for example the webpage url).
-This feature should be implemented by our real Server Device.
-We can ensure this on feature level, by adding this feature to our VDevice ``Server``:
+This feature should be implemented by our real server device.
+We can ensure this on feature level, by adding this feature to our vDevice ``Server``:

 .. code-block:: python